-From the historic peak of landings in 1992 (approximately 27.5M lbs.), the market demand for BC red sea urchin decreased drastically with landings dropping to below one half of the TAC between 2006 and 2011.
+From the historic peak of landings in 1992 (approximately 27.5M lbs.), the market demand for BC Red Sea Urchin decreased drastically with landings dropping to below one half of the TAC between 2006 and 2011.
 Fishery participation also declined during this period, directly affecting the Pacific Urchin Harvesters Association (PUHA) revenues and funding for monitoring programs and market strategies.
-However, since 2011, red sea urchin landings are on the increase.
+However, since 2011, Red Sea Urchin landings are on the increase.

-Over the past decade, the coastwide TAC of red sea urchin has remained relatively constant at approximately 10 million pounds.
-In the last three years, an average of 70% of the TAC was landed.
-The price of red sea urchins is relatively steady over time, declining an average of 1% per year over the last decade.
-In 2015, price increased by 9% from the previous year, with most years (over the past decade) having a price fluctuation of less than three percent per year.
-In 2016 the price per pound paid to harvesters almost doubled further increasing interest in the red sea urchin fishery.
-This price increase can be attributed to the lower Canadian dollar and a diversification in the red sea urchin market.
+Over the past decade, the coastwide TAC of Red Sea Urchin has remained relatively constant at approximately 10 million pounds.
+In the last three years, an average of 83% of the TAC was landed.
+The price of Red Sea Urchins has been relatively steady between 2004 and 2014.
+In 2015, price increased by 9% from the previous year.
+In 2016 the price per pound paid to harvesters increased by almost 50%, increasing interest in the Red Sea Urchin fishery, and this price stayed steady into the first half of 2017 (according to preliminary data).
+This price increase can be attributed to the lower Canadian dollar and a diversification in the Red Sea Urchin market.

-Source: DFO Logbook and Sales Slips - multiple years.
+Source: DFO Logbook and Sales Slips - multiple years, quota is from Appendix 1 of previous IFMPs.

-Sea otter predation is impacting quota in some parts of BC which has led to a decrease in the coast wide TAC in 2016.
+Sea Otter predation is impacting quota in some parts of BC which led to a decrease in the coast wide TAC in 2016.
 There are a number of areas (e.g. Haida Gwaii) that are being harvested at well below the commercial harvest rate and the Department may consider increasing quota in these areas in future years.
-However, it is expected that sea otters will have greater and greater impacts on red sea urchin stocks over time.
+However, it is expected that Sea Otters will have greater and greater impacts on Red Sea Urchin stocks over time.

 Japan is the largest consumer of urchin roe and the majority of BC product is shipped there as processed roe.
 The PUHA has been working to develop markets in China, other parts of Asia, Europe and the United States.
 Some processors have also been successful in shipping live sea urchins to market.
-The hope is that live product will increase the value of red sea urchins similar to how the value of geoduck increased substantially when the BC geoduck industry started shipping live geoduck clams to Asian markets.
+The hope is that live product will increase the value of Red Sea Urchins similar to how the value of Geoduck increased substantially when the BC Geoduck industry started shipping live Geoduck clams to Asian markets.
 Some harvesters have had success selling small amounts of live urchins to the public and to local restaurants in the Vancouver area.

-BC red sea urchins have been recognized by the Vancouver Aquarium's Ocean Wise program as "Recommended" choice, and as a "Best Choice" by the Monterey Bay Aquarium's Seafood Watch program.
-Such recommendations create marketing opportunities and raise the profile of red sea urchins in local, domestic, and growing export markets such as China.
+BC Red Sea Urchins have been recognized by the Vancouver Aquarium's Ocean Wise program as "Recommended" choice, and as a "Best Choice" by the Monterey Bay Aquarium's Seafood Watch program.
+Such recommendations create marketing opportunities and raise the profile of Red Sea Urchins in local, domestic, and growing export markets such as China.